Skip to main content

 • “All in all, this would be an excellent game if it was created in the 90s, but some aspects of the gameplay feel outdated.”

-• “The puzzles were all fairly obvious, with only about two points where I got stuck for a bit.
-Approximately 9 hours of gameplay.”
+• “The puzzles were fairly obvious, with only about two points where I got stuck during approximately 9 hours of gameplay.”

-• “Gameplay consists of standard point-and-click puzzles and talking, none of them too innovative.”
+• “Gameplay consists of standard point-and-click puzzles and dialogue, none of which are particularly innovative.”

 • replayability